MichiMauch/womolog/content/campingplatz-wolfach.md

 ## Below the metadata block, you can write some content such as a review or anything else you want.
 It'll be displayed in the album page.
-description:
+description: "Im Trendcamping Wolfach, versteckt im malerischen Mittelschwarzwald, fanden wir ein ruhiges Plätzchen umgeben von Natur.
+Halbmeil war der perfekte Ausgangspunkt für atemberaubende Wanderungen – ein echter Geheimtipp für Erholungssuchende und Naturfreunde."
-Im Trendcamping Wolfach, versteckt im malerischen Mittelschwarzwald, fanden wir ein ruhiges Plätzchen umgeben von Natur.
-Halbmeil war der perfekte Ausgangspunkt für atemberaubende Wanderungen – ein echter Geheimtipp für Erholungssuchende und Naturfreunde.
+---